 An operator must access a partition through a session.
 A session is opened with a partition in an unauthenticated state and the operator must be authenticated before any access to cryptographic functions and Private objects within the partition can be granted.
-Once the operator is successfully identified and authenticated, the session state becomes authenticated and is bound to the Partition User represented by the Partition ID, in the Crypto Officer role.
+Once the operator is successfully identified and authenticated, the session state becomes authenticated and is bound to the Partition User represented by the Partition ID.
 Any other sessions opened with the same Access ID/Partition ID combination will share the same authentication state and be bound to the same Partition User.